Dominic Minghella

 Writer/Producer

-Dominic wrote and created the hit series Doc Martin starring Martin Clunes for ITV/Buffalo Pictures.
-In its first series, Doc Martin averaged 8.8m viewers and a whopping 40% audience share.
+Dominic wrote and created Doc Martin starring Martin Clunes for ITV/Buffalo Pictures.
+In its first series, Doc Martin averaged a whopping 40% audience share.
 It went on to win Best Comedy Drama at the Comedy Awards and the curmudgeonly doctor remains a star of the ITV drama schedules, and around the world.

-Doc Martin, now in its 6th year in the UK, has also been remade in Germany, Spain and France.
+Doc Martin, running since 2003 in the UK, has also been remade in Germany, Spain and France.

 More on the success of Doc Martin from its distributors.